RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

-Moreover, we still use the same data augmentations as in-dataset evaluation, including random rotation and rescaling.
-Once again, without any changes to network architectures, FRS-Nets outperform the backbone methods, U-Net and Iter-Net, by an even more evident margin.
-It further demonstrates the effectiveness of FRS-Nets to embed the symmetries of the vascular morphology into networks themselves, compared with external influence strategies, especially data augmentations.
+Moreover, we have also applied sufficient data augmentations as used under in-domain evaluation, including random rotation and rescaling.
+Without any changes to network architectures, RSF-Conv+U-Net and RSF-Conv+Iter-Net also outperform the backbone methods by an even more evident margin.
+It further demonstrates the necessity and effectiveness of RSF-Conv to embed the symmetries of retinal vessels into networks, compared with external enhancement strategies, especially data augmentation.